sanicsquirtle420/dotfiles/README.md

 CLI Visualizer (https://github.com/dpayne/cli-visualizer), peaclock, ranger, htop, neofetch

 ## NOTE: Themes
-The default theme in the original config files is a "Blue/Purple" theme based off of my favorite color combination.
+The default theme in the original config files is the "Aqua" theme based off of Aqua from Konosuba, but also with purple my second favorite color.
 Any other themes will have different config files for i3, rofi, and neofetch located at /dotfiles/themes/THEME_NAME/

 In the screenshots from Mar.
 20, 2022 I am using the "Yotsuba" theme based off of Yotsuba Nakano from the Quintessential Quintuplets.